-English as a Second Language (ESL) Learning Center
+English as a Second Language (ESL) Learning Centers

-The ESL Learning Center offers an opportunity to practice English through various instructional media.
-Students learn through ESL software and/or receive individual and group tutoring to improve their speaking, listening, reading and writing skills.
+The ESL Learning Centers offer an opportunity to practice English through various instructional media.
+Students learn through ESL software and/or receive individual and group tutoring to improve their speaking, listening, reading, and writing skills.
 Special interest areas such as Vocational ESL and EL Civics are also part of the instruction.